 Rabel McNutt had never been to a military funeral, so her father, Bill McNutt, showed her YouTube videos of the state funerals of President Ronald Reagan and General Douglas MacArthur.
 As they watched, Rabel turned to her father and asked, “Are they going to do a big funeral in Washington D.C. for Uncle Ehlers and his friends?”
 Somewhat awestruck at his daughter’s idea, McNutt replied, “They should!
 Let’s see what we can do.”
 From the mouth of a child the idea was born to convince the President of the United States to designate a single state funeral for the last Medal of Honor recipient from World War II.

-LIVING WWII MEDAL OF HONOR RECIPIENTS
+LAST LIVING WWII MEDAL OF HONOR RECIPIENT

 Hershel Woodrow Williams

 from State Funeral for